 Yes, however it does not have motion interpolation.
-It does support true 24p playback though.
+It does support true 24p playback, though.

 and I'm noticing input lag, even with game mode on.
-What size did you run the input lag test on? (would that make a difference?)
-I'm trying to fix this because I love the picture, just need lower input lag for FPS games.
+What size did you run the input lag test on, and would that make a difference?
+I'm trying to fix this because I love the picture, but I need lower input lag for FPS games.

 42", but that shouldn't matter.
 Did you try disabling all options?
 You might also want to try using the other HMDI input (if I remember correctly, we used HDMI 1 on this model).